nashville-software-school/client-side-mastery/book-1-martins-aquarium/chapters/CREATING_FISH_COMPONENTS.md

 1. Individual fish.
 This will create an HTML representation of each fish to be rendered in the list container.
 1. List of fish.
 This will create an HTML container element and have instructions for rendering the individual fish component for each fish in the collection.

-Since each of these components have a different responsibility, each one must be created in its own module.
+Since each of these components have a different responsibility, each one should be created in its own module.

 ### Single Fish Component